Playwright Behind Lobbying Comedy "Kings" Talks About What Makes a DC Power Restaurant

 So of all the restaurants in the play that’s the one you’ve been to the most?

 That is 100-percent true.
 I went to Chili’s like five days ago.
 I’ve now had the experience when this play is done outside New York of going to Chili’s with different casts.
-This play was Southern California, and the cast and the director and I went to Chili’s in Orange County.
+This play was in Southern California, and the cast and the director and I went to Chili’s in Orange County.
 It was fun to go there with all these actors who all live in LA and have sushi all the time.
 I didn’t do it with the DC cast.
 I think [actor Elliott Bales] made queso for everybody, because he’s Texan.

 Are sizzling fajitas your go-to?